 Indira Lopez-Bassols - BA (Hons), MPA and IBCLC

 I have been involved in breastfeeding support for more than one decade.
-I became an accredited Breastfeeding Counsellor for a leading National/International Breastfeeding voluntary organization, because, over the years, too many women had shared with me how they regretted not being able to breastfeed at all or as long as they had wished due to a lack of support.
+I became an accredited Breastfeeding Counsellor for La Leche League GB, a voluntary organization, because, over the years, too many women had shared with me how they regretted not being able to breastfeed at all or as long as they had wished due to a lack of support.
 Since then, I have co-led the South West London, West London and the Clapham groups.
 I am currently in charge of my local breastfeeding Café in Merton, offering weekly support.

 I became an International Board Certified Lactation Consultant 7 years ago, as I felt I needed answers to the more clinically challenging breastfeeding cases.

 I have a busy private clinical practice that I combine with teaching and lecturing around the world.
 I am the Director and main teaching Faculty of the 90 hours Breastfeeding London Course, which has been granted professional accreditation by the Royal College of Midwives.
-I work for the Central London Community Health Care NHS Trust as the Breastfeeding Specialist Consultant, leading a weekly clinic for complex breastfeeding dyads (by referral of your HV only).
+I work for the Central London Community Healthcare NHS Trust as the Breastfeeding Specialist Consultant, leading a weekly clinic in Merton for complex breastfeeding dyads (by referral of your Health Visitor only).